Sarah Van Patten

-Her repertory includes Balanchine’s Allegro Brillante, Apollo, Brahms-Schoenberg Quartet, “Diamonds,” Divertimento No. 15, “Emeralds,” The Four Temperaments, Scotch Symphony, Serenade, Stravinsky Violin Concerto, Symphony in C, Symphony in Three Movements, and Who Cares?; Ashton’s Symphonic Variations; Caniparoli’s Ibsen’s House, Lambarena, and No Other; Liang’s Symphonic Dances; Lifar’s Suite en Blanc; MacMillan’s Elite Syncopations and Winter Dreams; McGregor’s Chroma; de Mille’s Rodeo; Morris’ A Garden, Drink to Me Only With Thine Eyes, Maelstrom, Pacific, and Sandpaper Ballet; Mrozewski’s Concordia; Possokhov’s Firebird, Fusion, and Reflections; Nureyev’s Raymonda—Act III; Ratmansky’s Le Carnival des Animaux, Russian Seasons, and Shostakovich Trilogy (Chamber Symphony and Symphony #9); Robbins’ Afternoon of a Faun, The Concert, Dybbuk, Fancy Free, In the Night, and Opus 19/The Dreamer; Scarlett’s Hummingbird; Tomasson’s 7 for Eight, Caprice, Criss-Cross, Nanna’s Lied, Blue Rose, On Common Ground, Le Quattro Stagioni, and Prism; Tudor’s Jardin aux Lilas; Wheeldon’s After the Rain pas de deux, Carousel (A Dance), and Quaternary; and Zanella’s Underskin.
+Her repertory includes Balanchine’s Allegro Brillante, Apollo, Brahms-Schoenberg Quartet, “Diamonds,” Divertimento No. 15, “Emeralds,” The Four Temperaments, Scotch Symphony, Serenade, Stravinsky Violin Concerto, Symphony in C, Symphony in Three Movements, and Who Cares?; Ashton’s Symphonic Variations; Caniparoli’s Ibsen’s House, Lambarena, and No Other; Liang’s Symphonic Dances; Lifar’s Suite en Blanc; MacMillan’s Elite Syncopations and Winter Dreams; van Manen’s Variations for Two Couples; McGregor’s Chroma; de Mille’s Rodeo; Morris’ A Garden, Drink to Me Only With Thine Eyes, Maelstrom, Pacific, and Sandpaper Ballet; Mrozewski’s Concordia; Possokhov’s Firebird, Fusion, and Reflections; Nureyev’s Raymonda—Act III; Ratmansky’s Le Carnival des Animaux, Russian Seasons, Shostakovich Trilogy (Chamber Symphony and Symphony #9), and Souvenir d’un lieu cher; Robbins’ Afternoon of a Faun, The Concert, Dances at a Gathering (Mauve), Dybbuk, Fancy Free, In the Night, and Opus 19/The Dreamer; Scarlett’s Hummingbird; Tomasson’s 7 for Eight, Caprice, Criss-Cross, Nanna’s Lied, Blue Rose, On Common Ground, Le Quattro Stagioni, and Prism; Tudor’s Jardin aux Lilas; Wheeldon’s After the Rain pas de deux, Carousel (A Dance), Ghosts, Rush, and Quaternary; and Zanella’s Underskin.

 Van Patten performed with Tiit Helimets and Company on a tour to Estonia in 2011, with Damian Smith and other San Francisco Ballet dancers in Australia in 2010, and with M & Company in Koeln, Germany, in 2010, among other appearances.